Should You Focus on Facebook Mobile Ads or Desktop Ads?

 I want us to have a clear picture of how the ads performed.
 I’m personally guilty at times of only looking at CPC because the ads I’m running are to drive traffic and not conversions (I’m not selling a product or asking for free signups, just looking for blog post views.)

 But if we leave out some of these data points, we may be coming to incorrect conclusions.
-And Facebook Ads Manager could be misleading your conclusions, or at worse the numbers you or I might report.
+And Facebook Ads Manager could be misleading your conclusions, or at worse the numbers you or I might be using for Facebook Ads Reporting.

 By default, Facebook Ads Manager will show you the Link Clicks results when you choose “Traffic” as your objective.
 But is this the right metric to look at?